 The eight parks I’m ranking are the eight I’ve been to – all six in the U.S. and the two Tokyo Disney Resort Parks.
 For those curious, the Universal Orlando Parks wouldn’t rank last on the list but would be in the lower half.
 These are clearly all my opinion and while there are reasons the rankings fall as they do and I have recommendations, I do love all eight parks on the list.
 Some are just better than others.
 Let’s get to the rankings!

-Epcot sits in last place for one more year before an inevitable move up the list once some construction wraps up.
-Unfortunately, the front half of the park is an absolute disaster as of now and will be for most of the year.
-Some of that will get cleaned up once Guardians of the Galaxy – Cosmic Rewind and the Play Pavilion are finished.
-It remains to be seen how positively those additions will impact Epcot.
-The positive is that World Showcase is still a wonderful place to walk around, including some great shows and dining.
+Epcot makes a move up the list thanks to the opening of Cosmic Rewind.
+Unfortunately, the front half of the park is still full of construction walls even with the new attraction opening the space up some.
+Looking at simply the additions of the last year, Epcot has more than any other stateside park.
+We can argue over the positive impact of those individual changes but there’s plenty of new things to see!
+The other positive is that World Showcase is still a wonderful place to walk around, including some great shows and dining.
 That’s augmented by the addition of the Ratatouille area in the France Pavilion and not brought down much by an obnoxious fountain and nighttime show in the middle of the lagoon.
 For adults, World Showcase would be reason enough to move this up a few spots on the list.

 5. Magic Kingdom